i386x/pubdocs/C/decl.md

 * declaration gives no information about parameters types
 * *I* can be used only if the function declarator is a part of function definition as a function header

+##### `inline` Specifier (C99)

+* shall be used only in the declaration of an identifier for a function
+* an inline definition of a function with external linkage shall not contain
+  * a definition of a modifiable object with static storage duration
+  * a reference to an identifier with internal linkage
+* should be placed before return type and after storage class specifier
+* suggests that calls to the function be as fast as possible (it is implementation-defined whether or not such suggestions are effective)
+* an inline function can be any function with internal linkage
+* for a function with external linkage
+  * if it is declared with an `inline` specifier
+    * it shall be also defined in the same translation unit
+  * if all of the file scope declarations for a function in a translation unit have `inline` without `extern`
+    * the definition in that translation unit is an inline definition
+  * an inline definition
+    * does not provide an external definition for the function
+    * does not forbid an external definition in another translation unit
+    * provides an alternative to an external definition
+      * may be used by a translator to implement any call to the function in the same translation unit

 #### Structures and Unions